The only child of two Haitian immigrants, Erwins’ quick smile brightens up a room as soon as he walks in.

 John Hasenmyer is the spirit of EduSource.
 He just is.
 He was the very first person founder Jason Beutler hired (even before his wife, Kendra!).
 But it’s more than that.
 Hass’ passion for mentoring young programmers comes through big time.
 Last summer, he personally coached all 12 of our student apprentices, meeting with them occasionally to discuss career options and future thinking.
 And you’ll (more often than not) find his chair pulled up to the desk of a less-experienced programmer, chatting about creative ways to solve a problem.
 Hass once spent six months hiking the entire Appalachian Trail with his wife.
 But his attempts to lead company backpacking trips have been only moderately successful.
 Programmers, after all, usually aren’t hired for their hiking ability.

-Taylor University — BS in Computer Science (1999)
+Taylor University — BA in Computer Science (1999)

 Two parts financial guru, one part parent to adopted teens, one part rock band bass player.
 Michael is definitely not what you expect when you think of “Director of Finance.”

-Usually wearing high tops, Michael Neeley slips into the office quietly.
-Though he’s one of our more snappy dressers, Michael doesn’t call attention to himself.
-In fact, we often don’t realize he’s here (he’s part-time, after all) until we get hit with a question about a missing receipt or a credit card transaction.
-Michael’s stress outlet (other than a deep love for music) is rock climbing or hiking and camping.
+Often wearing high tops, Michael slips into the office quietly.
+Though he’s a snappy dresser, Michael doesn’t call attention to himself.
+In fact, we often don’t realize he’s here (he’s part-time, after all) until we get hit with a question about a missing receipt or credit card transaction.
+Michael’s stress outlet (other than a deep love for music) is rock climbing or hiking or camping.
 Basically, anything outdoors.
 He and his wife also have a serious passion for helping teens through the foster system.
 Their two adopted children spent most of their lives in that system.
 And the Neeley family just built a new house with room for plenty more.

 Ball State University – BS in Entrepreneurship (2006)

-Anderson University — BS in Physics and Computer Science/Math
+Purdue University – BS in Computer and Information Technology (2019)

 Andrew’s pretty quiet.
 Once, he was driving with me to a job fair about an hour away.
 I warned him when he got in the car: “My goal is to get to know you during this drive.
 I’m going to ask A LOT of questions.”
 To his credit, he just smiled and chuckled softly.
 Then he went on to answer each and every question I asked.